Imding1211/RAG_LLM/README.md

 ## Usage

+* Place the PDF to be read into the data folder.

 * When running it for the first time, you need to create the ChromaDB database first.
    ```sh
    python main.py populate